Galien week of innovation

 Priya Singhal

-Executive Vice President, Head of Development and Interim Chief Medical Officer, Biogen
+Executive Vice President, Head of Development, Biogen

 Panel Background: